weisong0908/common-shop-webapi-gateway/README.md

 ## About This Project

-This is the web API gateway for an imaginery e-commerce website called "**Common Shop**".
+This is the web API gateway for an imaginary e-commerce website called "**Common Shop**".
 It is built with .NET 5.

 CICD is implemented with Github Actions and the swagger documentation of the web API gateway is hosted [here](https://common-shop-webapi.tengweisong.com/swagger/index.html).